 Except, I forgot that the ring was a bomb and she blew up.

 I was on my way to the funeral when I saw a carnival.
-I went there instead.
-When I got in line for the ferris wheel, the girl in front of me turned and around and smiled.”
+I was already having a stressful week, so I went there instead.
+When I got in line for the Ferris wheel, the girl in front of me turned and around and smiled.